dturevski/olive-gui/yacpdb/indexer/indexer.md

 ### Metadata predicates

 Same meaning as in the YACPDB search form.
+Metadata predicates do not involve analysis of the solution.

 * `Matrix(STRING piecelist)`